maiatoday/KotlinFlashKards-coroutines/Coroutines/Basics/9/task.md

 **Which Dispatcher is used for offloading network calls or database reads?
 How many threads does it use?**

 <div class="hint">
-  Upto 64 or number of CPU cores whichever is larger
+  IO - Upto 64 threads or number of CPU cores whichever is larger
 </div>